cockroachdb/docs/v2.0/training/data-unavailability-troubleshooting.md

     --join=localhost:26257,localhost:26258,localhost:26259 &
     ~~~

-3. Go back to the Admin UI and verify that ranges are no longer unavailable.
+3. Go back to the Admin UI, click **Metrics** on the left, and verify that ranges are no longer unavailable.

 4. Check back on your `INSERT` statement that was stuck and verify that it completed successfully.